How fast is my broadband? A guide to upload speed, download speed and how to check it

-It's important to note that you won't always get the broadband speed you might expect - in fact it is likely that you will never actually get a speed of 8Mb on an 8Mb line, even if you can see your telephone exchange out of your window.
-While advertised broadband download speeds now tend to start at around 10Mb, this can cover a pretty big range - one man's 10Mb connection can average more than this, another may be 2Mb or slower.
+And there are many other reasons why you won't always get your advertised speed - in fact it's likely you'll never reach 8Mb on an 8Mb line, even if you can see your telephone exchange out of your window.
+While advertised download speeds tend to start at around 10Mb, this can cover a big range - one man's 10Mb connection can average anything from 1-8Mb or slower.

-The reason for this are twofold.
+The reasons for this are twofold.
 First, not all ADSL telephone exchanges are built equal: some still have older technology capable of a top speed of 8Mb, while improved ADSL2+ exchanges can comfortably hit 20Mb.
-But these rely on copper wires, which lose data over distance (which has to be re-sent) - hence distance from the exchange being important.
+But these all rely on copper wires, which lose data over distance (which has to be re-sent) - hence distance from the exchange being important.

 However, as fibre cable becomes more common place as data 'drops' are much less of a problem with fibre cables, which are perfect for transferring data (remember, those old copper networks were designed for voice calls).